jacobjfoley/sage/tasks.md

 * Click anywhere for concept in listing.
 * Green for associated.
 * Add button larger.
+* Merge function.
+* Sorted and display score!

+==Agents
+* Shared base for concepts and objects.
+* Ability to show colour gradient for similarity score.

 ==Performance
 * Create thumbnails for images.